ostracod/ostracode/languageDocumentation/builtIn.md

 ## Built-In Modules

+Built-in modules are imported with the `importBuiltIn` statement.
 OstraCode has the following built-in modules:

-### Math Utils:
+### Math Module:

-The `mathUtils` module exports the following members:
+The math module has the name string `"math"`, and exports the following members:

-* `mathUtils@random()` returns a random floating-point number between 0 and 1.
+* `$mathModule@random()` returns a random floating-point number between 0 and 1.